Otago University bomb threat: Woman sent hoax to hide failure from parents

 - University of Otago vice-chancellor tells students cancellation of grad ceremony 'a tough pill ...

-At her wits' end, she went to a public library and sent her first email with the title "Beware, gun attack at graduation ceremony" on December 4, 2020, using a new email she had created with the user name 'far.right'.
+At her wits' end, she went to a public library and sent her first email with the title "Beware, gun attack at graduation ceremony" on December 7, 2020, using a new email she had created with the username "far.right".

 "Dear University of Otago," she wrote, "Since you c***s have suspended me I'm going to ruin your graduation with some firearms and a little touch of explosives.
 The town hall will make quite a boom.